Skip to main content

 Dan Picked wine subscriptions

-Wine subscription service launched to 500,000+ My Dan's members.
-I designed the end-to-end customer experience and an internal portal for staff to curate monthly selections.
+Wine subscription service shipped on schedule to 500,000+ My Dan's members.
+I designed the customer experience end-to-end — checkout, digital wallet, recurring payments — plus an internal curation portal for staff.

 Client